dwillis/datasette-actblue/README.md

   * convert date columns to ISO dates on import
   * better error-handling for command line
   * maybe extract city as a lookup?
+  * extract recipient name from memo_text field and add a separate column & make that a lookup column